cgaebel/NewLang/README.markdown

     * Makes return values of operators context-sensitive.

 _ben: I am in favor._

-### Only one of each increment/decrement operator, and no return value.

-Code is simply confusing to read when return values of increment/decrement operators are used; they should be eliminated.

-_ben: I proposed this._

-### Return values should be part of a function's signature.

-* Pros
-    * Allows overloading by only return type.
-* Cons
-    * Forces the compiler to have good type inferrence.

-_ben: Makes sense, especially if we tone down function generics._

-### Backslash should be used as the pointer operator.

-This eliminates the context-dependence of the `*` character.

-_ben: I proposed this._

-### Pointer syntax should be changed.

-_ben: Proposed:_

-    int i = 5;
-    \int p = \i
-    int j = p\

-_The second line is read intuitively as "A pointer to an integer, `p`, is a pointer to `i`"_

-_The third line is read "An integer, `j`, is the thing `p` points at."_

-### `void` should be narrowed-down and renamed.

-_ben: I propose allowing `void` only for function return types, and calling it `noret` (i.e. "no return")._

-### What keyword should replace `auto`?

-_ben: `infer` was the original idea, but that leads to confusing-looking code:_

-    infer foo = 5

-_This seems to read "infer that foo is 5", which sounds like a replacement for `assert`, not type inferrence.
-We could use the Type keyword, but this is already proposed for class definitions, and would then be context-dependent._

 ### Operator overloading should be a language feature.